-The settings in the Advanced dialog primarily fine-tune the way in which Workload Balancing applies recommendations when it is running in automated mode.
+The settings in the Advanced dialog primarily fine-tune how Workload Balancing applies recommendations when it is running in automated mode.

-After Workload Balancing is running for a period of time, if you do not receive optimal placement recommendations, Citrix strongly recommends you evaluate your performance thresholds as described in the Workload Balancing documentation.
+After Workload Balancing is running for a period, if you do not receive optimal placement recommendations, evaluate your performance thresholds as described in the Workload Balancing documentation.
 It is critical to set Workload Balancing to the correct thresholds for your environment or its recommendations might not be appropriate.

-When running in automated mode, the frequency of optimization and consolidation recommendations and how soon they are automatically applied is a product of multiple factors, including:
+When WLB runs in automated mode, the frequency of optimization and consolidation recommendations and how soon they are automatically applied is a product of multiple factors.
+These factors include: